-Although the AD7942 has a reduced number of pins, it offers flexibility in its serial interface modes.
-When in $\overline{\text{CS}}$ mode, it is compatible with SPI, QSPI, digital hosts, and DSPs (e.g., Blackfin ADSP-BF53x or ADSP-219x).
-This interface can be either 3-wire or 4-wire.
+Though the AD7942 has a reduced number of pins, it offers flexibility in its serial interface modes.

+The AD7942, when in $\overline{\text{CS}}$ mode, is compatible with SPI, QSPI, digital hosts, and DSPs, e.g., Blackfin ADSP-BF53x or ADSP-219x).
+This interface can use either 3-wire or 4-wire.
 A 3-wire interface using the CNV, SCK, and SDO signals minimizes wiring connections useful, for instance, in isolated applications.
-A 4-wire interface using the SDI, CNV, SCK, and SDO signals allows CNV, which initiates conversions, to be independent of the readback timing (SDI).
+A 4-wire interface using the SDI, CNV, SCK, and SDO signals allows CNV, which initiates the conversions, to be independent of the readback timing (SDI).
 This is useful in low jitter sampling or simultaneous sampling applications.

-The AD7942, when in chain mode, provides a daisy-chain feature using the SDI input for cascading multiple ADCs on a single data line similar to a shift register.
+The AD7942, when in chain mode, provides a daisy chain feature using the SDI input for cascading multiple ADCs on a single data line similar to a shift register.

 The mode in which the part operates depends on the SDI level when the CNV rising edge occurs.
-The \overline{CS} mode is selected if SDI is high and the chain mode is selected if SDI is low.
+The $\overline{\text{CS}}$ mode is selected if SDI is high and the chain mode is selected if SDI is low.
 The SDI hold time is such that when SDI and CNV are connected together, the chain mode is always selected.

 In either mode, the AD7942 offers the flexibility to optionally force a start bit in front of the data bits.
-This start bit can be used as a busy signal indicator to interrupt the digital host and trigger the data reading.
-Otherwise, without a busy indicator, the user must time out the maximum conversion time prior to readback.
+This start bit can be used as a BUSY signal indicator to interrupt the digital host and trigger the data reading.
+Otherwise, without a BUSY indicator, the user must time out the maximum conversion time prior to readback.

-The busy indicator feature is enabled as follows:
+The BUSY indicator feature is enabled as follows:

-- In the CS mode, if CNV or SDI is low when the ADC conversion ends (see Figure 33 and Figure 37). - In the chain mode, if SCK is high during the CNV rising edge (see Figure 41).
+- In the $\overline{\text{CS}}$ mode, if CNV or SDI is low when the ADC conversion ends (Figure 32 and Figure 36). - In the chain mode, if SCK is high during the CNV rising edge (Figure 40).

-CS MODE 3-Wire, No Busy Indicator
+CS MODE 3-Wire, No BUSY Indicator

-This mode is usually used when a single AD7942 is connected to an SPI-compatible digital host.
-The connection diagram is shown in Figure 30 and the corresponding timing is shown in Figure 31.
+This mode is usually used when a single AD7942 is connected to an SPI compatible digital host.
+The connection diagram is shown in Figure 29 and the corresponding timing is given in Figure 30.

 With SDI tied to VIO, a rising edge on CNV initiates a conversion, selects the $\overline{\text{CS}}$ mode, and forces SDO to high impedance.
-Once a conversion is initiated, it continues to completion irrespective of the state of CNV.
-For instance, it could be useful to bring CNV low to select other SPI devices, such as analog multiplexers.
-However, CNV must be returned high before the minimum conversion time and held high until the maximum conversion time to avoid generating the busy signal indicator.
-When the conversion is complete the AD7942 enters the acquisition phase and powers down.
+Once a conversion is initiated, it will continue to completion irrespective of the state of CNV.
+For instance, it could be useful to bring CNV low to select other SPI devices, such as analog multiplexers, but CNV must be returned high before the minimum conversion time and held high until the maximum conversion time to avoid the generation of the BUSY signal indicator.
+When the conversion is complete, the AD7942 enters the acquisition phase and powers down.
 When CNV goes low, the MSB is output onto SDO.
 The remaining data bits are then clocked by subsequent SCK falling edges.
 The data is valid on both SCK edges.
-Although the rising edge can be used to capture the data, a digital host also using the SCK falling edge allows a faster reading rate provided it has an acceptable hold time.
+Although the rising edge can be used to capture the data, a digital host also using the SCK falling edge will allow a faster reading rate provided it has an acceptable hold time.
 After the 14th SCK falling edge or when CNV goes high, whichever is earlier, SDO returns to high impedance.

+Figure 29.
+CS Mode 3-Wire, No BUSY Indicator Connection Diagram (SDI High)

 Figure 30.
-CS Mode 3-Wire, No Busy Indicator Connection Diagram (SDI High)

-Figure 31.
-CS Mode 3-Wire, No Busy Indicator, Serial Interface Timing (SDI High)
+CS Mode 3-Wire, No BUSY Indicator Serial Interface Timing (SDI High)

-CS Mode 3-Wire with Busy Indicator
+CS Mode 3-Wire with BUSY Indicator

-This mode is usually used when a single AD7942 is connected to an SPI-compatible digital host with an interrupt input.
-The connection diagram is shown in Figure 32 and the corresponding timing is shown in Figure 33.
+This mode is usually used when a single AD7942 is connected to an SPI compatible digital host having an interrupt input.

+The connection diagram is shown in Figure 31 and the corresponding timing is given in Figure 32.